ISISComputingGroup/ibex_developers_manual/doc/specific_iocs/gas_liquid_handling/WPI-Aladdin-Syringe-Pump.md

 The device has a configurable baud rate.
 See setup key below

 The device supports two rs232 modes: basic and safe.
-It looks like labview uses “basic” and attempts to turn off safe mode.
+It looks like LabVIEW uses “basic” and attempts to turn off safe mode.
 A pump in basic mode can be controlled via an emulator like hyperterm.

 A triangle in top left of LED display is the “rs232 indicator” – indicates valid reception of a command at some point since power on.
 It looked like this triangle remained after cable was disconnected for example.